-The Scriptures of the Old and New Testament were given by inspiration of God, and being inerrant, are the only sufficient, certain and authoritative rule of all saving knowledge, faith and obedience.
+The Scriptures of the Old and New Testament were given by inspiration of God.
+They the only sufficient, certain, authoritative, infallible, and inerrant rule of all saving knowledge, faith, and obedience.

-There is but one God, the Creator, Preserver and Ruler of all things, having in and of himself, all perfections, and being infinite in them all; and all creatures owe to Him the highest love, reverence and obedience.
+There is but one God—the creator, preserver, and ruler of all things.
+In and of himself, God is all perfection and is infinite in them all.
+All creatures owe to him the highest love, reverence, and obedience.

 In the unity of the Godhead, there are three persons: the Father, the Son and the Holy Spirit; each fully God, and yet the Godhead is one and indivisible; each with distinct personal attributes, but without division of nature, essence, or being.

-God from eternity, decrees or permits all things that come to pass, and perpetually upholds, directs and governs all creatures and all events; but not in any manner to be the author or approver of sin, nor to violate the free agency or responsibility of created beings.
+From eternity, God decrees or permits all things that come to pass.
+He perpetually upholds, directs, and governs all creatures and all events.
+Yet he is not in any way the author or approver of sin, nor does he violate the free agency or responsibility of created beings.

-Election is God’s eternal choice of some persons to everlasting life—not because of anything foreseen in them, but by his mercy alone in Christ.
-As a result of God’s choice, the elect are called, justified and glorified.
+Election is God’s eternal choice of some individuals to everlasting life—not because of anything foreseen in them, but by his mercy alone in Christ.
+As a result of God’s choice, the elect are called, justified, and glorified.

 The Fall of Man

-God originally created man in His own image, and free from sin; but, through the temptation of Satan, he transgressed the command of God, and fell from his original holiness and righteousness; by which his descendants inherit a corrupt nature, wholly opposed to God and His law, are under condemnation, and, in bondage to sin and Satan, have lost all moral ability to convert themselves, prepare themselves, or do any spiritual good acceptable to God.
+God originally created man in his own image.
+Though man was free from sin, Adam transgressed the command of God through the temptation of Satan, and fell from his original holiness and righteousness.
+Thus, his descendants inherit a corrupt nature, wholly opposed to God and his law.
+All mankind is under condemnation and is in bondage to sin and Satan.
+People lost all moral ability to convert themselves, prepare themselves, or do any spiritual good acceptable to God.

 Christ, the Mediator

-Jesus Christ, the only begotten Son of God, is the divinely appointed mediator between God and man.
-Being eternal God, the second person of the Trinity, He took upon Himself human nature, yet without sin.
+Jesus Christ, the only begotten Son of God, is the divinely appointed mediator between God and mankind.
+Jesus, eternal God and the second person of the Trinity, took upon himself human nature—yet without sin.
 He perfectly fulfilled the Law, suffered, and died upon the cross for the salvation of sinners.
-He was buried, and rose again on the third day, and ascended to His Father to sit at His right hand and make intercession for His people.
-He is the only Mediator, Prophet, Priest and King of the Church, and Sovereign of the Universe.
+He was buried, rose again on the third day, and ascended to his Father to sit at his right hand and make intercession for his people.
+He is the only mediator, prophet, priest, and king of the Church.
+He is the sovereign of the universe.

-Regeneration is a work of the Holy Spirit by which the hearts of those dead in trespasses and sins are brought to life, and their minds are enlightened to spiritually understand, savor, and savingly embrace by faith the gospel of Jesus Christ, and to love and practice holiness.
-It is a work of God’s free and special grace alone.
+Regeneration is a work of the Holy Spirit by which the hearts of those dead in trespasses and sins are brought to life.
+In regeneration their minds are also enlightened to spiritually understand, savor, and savingly embrace by faith the gospel of Jesus Christ, and to love and practice holiness.
+Regeneration is a work of God’s free and special grace alone.
 It is the duty of all who hear the gospel to instantly believe on Christ without looking for any qualification from within.
 However, none will do so apart from regenerating grace.

-Repentance is a gracious gift of God by which a person being, by the Holy Spirit, made aware of the evil of his sin against God and of the mercy of God freely offered to him in Christ, does with godly sorrow and hatred of his sin turn from it to God seeking to walk before him in unqualified obedience.
+Repentance is a gracious gift of God when a person, through the work of the Holy Spirit, is made aware of both the evil of his sin against God, as well as the mercy of God freely offered to him in Christ.
+Repentance is accompanied in a person by godly sorrow and hatred of their sin, resulting in turning from sin to God, and seeking to walk before him in unqualified obedience.

-Saving faith is the belief, on God’s authority, of whatsoever is revealed in His Word concerning Christ; accepting and resting upon Him alone for justification, sanctification, and eternal life.
-It is wrought in the heart by the Holy Spirit, and is accompanied by all other saving graces, and leads to a life of holiness.
+Saving faith is the belief, on God’s authority, of whatever is revealed in his Word concerning Christ.
+Saving faith is accepting and resting on him alone for justification, sanctification, and eternal life.
+It is brought about in a person’s heart by the Holy Spirit, is accompanied by all other saving graces, and leads to a life of holiness.

-Justification is God’s gracious and full acquittal of sinners, who believe in Christ, from all sin, through the satisfaction that Christ has made; not for anything wrought in them or done by them; but on account of the obedience and satisfaction of Christ, they receiving and resting on Him and His righteousness by faith.
+Justification is God’s gracious and full acquittal of sinners from all sin through the satisfaction that Christ has made.
+Justification is granted not because of anything in them or done by them, but on account of the obedience and satisfaction of Christ, in whom they receive by faith and rest on him and his righteousness by faith.

-Those who have been regenerated are also sanctified, by God’s word and Spirit dwelling in them.
-This sanctification, having begun in conversion, is progressive through the continuing supply of divine strength by which the children of God are enabled to grow in grace and pursue holiness in the fear of God.
+Those who have been regenerated are also sanctified by God’s Word and Spirit dwelling in them.
+This sanctification, which began at conversion, is progressive through the continuing supply of divine strength, by which the children of God are enabled to grow in grace and pursue holiness in the fear of God.

 Perseverance of the Saints

-Those whom God has elected in Christ, and sanctified by His Spirit, will never totally nor finally fall away from the saving grace of God, but will persevere to the end; and though they may fall, through neglect and temptation, into sin, whereby they grieve the Holy Spirit, bring reproach on the Church, and temporal judgments on themselves, they shall yet be renewed again unto repentance, and be kept by the power of God through faith unto salvation.
+Those whom God has elected in Christ and sanctified by his Spirit will never totally nor finally fall away from the saving grace of God, but will persevere to the end.
+They may fall through neglect and temptation into sin, thus grieving the Holy Spirit, bringing reproach on the Church, and incurring temporal judgments on themselves—but they will be renewed yet again through repentance, and be kept by the power of God through faith unto salvation.

-The Lord Jesus is the Head of the Church and in Him is invested supremely all power for its government.
-According to his commandment, Christians are to join themselves with local churches in which the duties of preaching the word, the administration of the ordinances, and discipline are carried out.
+The Lord Jesus is the head of the Church and in him is invested all supreme power for its government.
+According to his commandment, Christians are to join themselves with local churches in which the following duties are carried out: preaching the Word, the administration of the ordinances, and discipline.

 Liberty of Conscience

-The bodies of mankind after death will return to dust, but their spirits return immediately to God — the righteous to rest with Him; the wicked to be reserved under darkness to the judgment.
-At the last day, the bodies of all the dead, both just and unjust, will be raised.
+After death, the bodies of mankind will return to the earth, but their spirits will return immediately to God: the righteous return to rest with him; the wicked return to be reserved under darkness to the judgment.
+At the last day, the bodies of all the dead—both just and unjust—will be raised.

-God has appointed a day, wherein he will judge the world by Jesus Christ, when everyone shall receive according to his deeds; the wicked shall go into everlasting punishment; the righteous, into everlasting life.
+God has appointed a day in which he will judge the world by Jesus Christ.
+At this day everyone will be judged according to their deeds: the wicked will go into everlasting punishment; the righteous will go into everlasting life.